mspeculatrix/IR_IoT_hub/IR_IoT_hub_ESP32/README.md

 I don't think it's sending a properly formed IR signal.

 When an IR signal is sent, it also gets read by the sensor.
 And the latter reports a completely different signal to the one I'm trying to send.
-Often the raw data is 0xFFFFFFFF or something very close (sometimes one of those Fs is an E) and on those occasions the program crashes.
+Often the raw data is 0xFFFFFFFF or something very close (sometimes one of those Fs is an E).

 Other times it will report a protocol of 0 or 9 when I was sending 8.